vmware-archive/kubeless/docs/dev-guide.md

 $ kubeless function logs <function_name> -f
 ```

-## Manage dependencies

-We use [Glide](https://github.com/Masterminds/glide) to vendor the dependencies.
-Take a quick look on README to understand how it works.
-Packages that Kubeless relying on is listed at [glide.yaml](https://github.com/kubeless/kubeless/blob/master/glide.yaml)

-Happy hacking!

-### Example of shell script to setup a local environment, build the kubeless binaries and make it available on kubernettes.
+## Example of shell script to setup a local environment, build the kubeless binaries and make it available on kubernettes.

 ```
 #!/bin/bash